by Grant McGeachie

 The only solution I knew to control my desperation was alcohol.
 I am an alcoholic.
-I tried in vein to control my drinking – I needed to do this almost from the first moment I picked up a drink.
+I tried in vain to control my drinking – I needed to do this almost from the first moment I picked up a drink.
 Alcohol calmed the anxiety and fear that I had been living with my whole life.
 I had come to believe that it helped me through difficult situations.
 Really, I just hadn’t found the courage to look within and find the true source of my problems.

 During my twenties, depression really set in.
 I had spent more than a decade just existing.
 To the world I was always okay, always there to help anyone in need, always the friend to be relied on, always the best brother, and always a good son – but it was all a mask hiding an unrelenting pain.

-In my head no one knew my struggles.
+In my head, no one knew my struggles.
 I’m an addict, extremely good at manipulation and lying – to myself and others.
 It turned out this was a complete delusion.
 The only one I was fooling was myself.
-I had started to believe my own lies, but other people could see through me and they had started to worry.
+I had started to believe my own lies, but other people could see through me, and they had started to worry.

 I thought that I had hidden my secret very well.
 I would only drink alone, away from judgement and concern, slowly killing myself with alcohol and isolation.
 I saw this as the solution to my pain – it numbed me and momentarily calmed my obsessive thinking.
-For a short time there was peace.
+For a short time, there was peace.

 The Cracks Begin to Show

-Eventually my family began to worry.
+Eventually, my family began to worry.
 But they thought I would sort it out on my own – as I had always done.
-All my life I had been the rescuer, the problem solver, but now I needed rescuing and all those who loved me just didn’t know what to do.
-I knew I was hurting them but I had got to the stage where I just didn’t care.
+All my life I had been the rescuer, the problem solver, but now I needed rescuing, and all those who loved me just didn’t know what to do.
+I knew I was hurting them, but I had got to the stage where I just didn’t care.

 The people that are most important to you become unwilling passengers on a deadly journey with your drug of choice.
 My parents had to deal with sleepless nights worrying if their son was going to come home.
 My twin brother would send me a text every night saying you can beat this and that he loved me.
 My younger brother ran an ultra marathon with a busted knee with me to help me break the shackles of addiction.
 I didn’t see any of this at the time, that’s the power of this disease.